Young Scientist and Technology Exhibition

-The Young Scientist and Technology Exhibition, commonly called the Young Scientist Exhibition, is an Irish annual school students' science competition that has been held in the Royal Dublin Society, Dublin, Ireland, every January since the competition was founded by Tom Burke and Tony Scott in 1965.
+The Stripe Young Scientist and Technology Exhibition, commonly called the Young Scientist Exhibition, is an Irish annual school students' science competition that has been held in the Royal Dublin Society, Dublin, Ireland, every January since the competition was founded by Tom Burke and Tony Scott in 1965.

+The Young Scientist & Technology Exhibition (YSTE) is run under the guidance and ownership of a charity by the same name.
+It is governed by a Board of Directors and was founded in 2003 to protect and promote the YSTE.